-- A crane with add-on equipment can differ from the operations described in this section.
-For this reason, study the operating instructions for any add-on equipment carefully. - Always ensure that the stabiliser extensions and legs are in working position and securely locked before operating the boom system out of parking position. - We recommend that you do these operations slowly or use the option for reduced speed.
+- A crane with interchangeable equipment and/or optional crane components can differ from the operations described in this section.
+For this reason, study the operating instructions for any interchangeable equipment and/or optional crane components carefully. - Always ensure that the stabiliser extensions and legs are in working position and securely locked before operating the boom system out of parking position. - We recommend that you do these operations slowly or use the option for reduced speed.